 "You didn't tell mom and dad, did you?
 They'd be all over me about marrying her and pumping out grandchildren."

 "No, your secrets are safe with me.
 Anyhow, Pete and I decided to have children.
-I had my subcutaneous birth control implant removed last Marchmonth.
+I had my subcutaneous birth control implant removed last month.
 Maybe we'll see some action on that front."

-She sat cross-legged, sipped her Coke Cola, and asked: "Mom said that a woman saved your life.
+She sat cross-legged and sipped her Coke Cola.

+"Mom said that a woman saved your life.
 Is that true?"

 "That information is secret right now.
-We're trying to protect this woman, whoever she is."
+We're trying to protect this person, whoever she is."

 "Mac, conversations between you and I are the same as attorney-client privilege.
 I would never pass our conversations on to anyone outside the family.
 You know that I never told mom and dad about Anneliese."

-"She was here today, before I arrived, the angel.
+"She was here today before I arrived, the angel.
 Left a note."

 "What did the note say?"